-6. Attach the wing to the fuselage and test the position of the elevator and adjust it as shown.
+6. Attach the wing to the fuselage as picture.

+7. Test the position of the elevator and adjust it as shown.

-- 7. When you are sure that everything is aligned correctly, mix up a generous amount of 30 minute epoxy.
+8. When you are sure that everything is aligned correctly, mix up a generous amount of 30 minute epoxy.
 Apply a thin layer to the bottom of the stabilizer mounting area and to the stabilizer mounting platform sides in the fuselage.
 Insert the stabilizer in place and re-align.
 Double check all of your measurements one more time before the epoxy cures.
-Remove any excess epoxy using a paper towel and rubbing alcohol and hold the stabilizer in place with T-pins or masking tape. - 8.
-After the epoxy has fully cured, remove the masking tape or T-pins used to hold the stabilizer in place and carefully inspect the glue joints.
-Use more epoxy to fill in any gaps that were not filled previously and clean up the excess using a paper towel and rubbing alcohol. - 9.
-Repeat step from the installing aileron for the installing elevator.
+Remove any excess epoxy using a paper towel and rubbing alcohol and hold the stabilizer in place with T-pins or masking tape.

+- 9. After the epoxy has fully cured, remove the masking tape or T-pins used to hold the stabilizer in place and carefully inspect the glue joints.
+Use more epoxy to fill in any gaps that were not filled previously and clean up the excess using a paper towel and rubbing alcohol. - 10.
+Repeat step 1 step 5 from the installing aileron for the installing elevator.